Taxation of international executives

 However, this does not cumulate with the non habitual resident regime nor with any other tax benefit.

-There is also an optional regime will only apply, however, to resident taxpayers in another country within the European Union (EU) or within the European Economic Area (EEA) – in this last case, provided that tax information is shared between countries.
+This optional regime will only apply, however, to resident taxpayers in another country within the European Union (EU) or within the European Economic Area (EEA) – in this last case, provided that tax information is shared between countries.

 The Personal Income Tax Code also provides tax credits for foreign taxes.